laurent22/joplin/readme/api/tutorials/cm6_plugin.md

 };
 ```

-Above, we get settings from `index.ts` by sending a message with the text "getSettings".
-This fires the `onMessage` listener that was registered earlier.
+Above, we get settings from `index.ts` with `context.postMessage('getSettings')`.
+This calls the `onMessage` listener that was registered earlier.
 Its return value is stored in the `settings` variable.

 Note that [`highlightActiveLine`](https://codemirror.net/docs/ref/#view.highlightActiveLine) is another built-in CodeMirror extension.
 It adds the `cm-activeLine` class to all lines that have a cursor on them.